mithundruikar/digital-number-scanner/readme.md

 ## Design
 At high Level, I have separated the problem into 3 parts.
 These are parts are joined in streaming topology to achieve an event driven application flow.

+PLEASE NOTE THIS DESIGN IS JUST TO DEMONSTRATE ONE WAY OF SEPARATION OF CONCERNS.
+IT IS VERY OBVIOUS THAT IT IS BIT OF OVER KILL FOR THIS SIMPLE PROBLEM.
+BUT IT IS NOT ABOUT SOLVING THIS PROBLEM.
+IT IS JUST TO DEMOSTRATE/SHARE CONCEPTS.
+PARSING DIGITAL NUMBER TO THEIR NUMBER STRING IS NOT ONLY GOAL.
+THAT CAN BE DONE WITH VERY SIMPLE APP.

 **input-reader -**<br> which reads input from the file and emits representation of file inputs in some internal Model (number Buffers) <br>
 **number-matchers -**<br> Contains grammar and representation-to-number mappings<br>
 **number-parser -**<br> It tries to match internal model (for given input text) to integer number<br>